 B) Adjust to the new time zone after arrival

-Let’s admit it, this is what most of us do.
-But this can take up to a day for every hour time difference before you finally beat any jet lag.
+In reality, this is probably what most people have to do.
+But it can take up to a day for every hour of time difference before you finally get over the jet lag.

-And actually it might take much longer if you aren’t aware of the factors which influence your internal clock, for example exposure to strong light.
+And it might take even longer if you aren’t aware of the factors which influence your internal clock, such as exposure to strong light.

 C) Make calculated adjustments before leaving

-By adjusting your sleep times and exposure to light, you should be able to adjust your internal body clock towards the new time zone before you leave.
+By adjusting your sleep times and exposure to light, it’s possible to adjust your internal body clock towards the new time zone before you leave.

 This will reduce the length of time you suffer from jet lag on arrival at your destination.
-Of course, it may be easier said than done, as changing your sleep routine could be difficult for personal, social or work reasons.
+Of course, changing your sleep routine in advance could be difficult for personal, social or work reasons.

-The attraction is that this approach might allow you to arrive in your destination virtually jet lag free.
+But the attraction of this approach is that it might allow you to arrive in your destination virtually jet lag free.

-This technique seems to be gaining more supporters, especially amongst business people and elite athletes.
-These people want to be able to perform at peak performance on arrival, regardless of the new time zone.
+The technique seems to be gaining more supporters, especially among business people and elite athletes.
+They need to be on the best form possible on arrival, regardless of the new time zone.

-The next video shows another jet lag plan example, this time if travelling west from San Francisco to Beijing:
+The next video shows another example of how to plan ahead, this time when travelling west from San Francisco to Beijing:

-There are several online jet lag planners and calculators to choose from.
-They aim to provide guidance on light exposure to help adjust your body clock.
-A few provide advice on when to take Melatonin.
+Jet lag planners and calculators provide guidance on light exposure to help you adjust your body clock.

-Most of the advice from websites and online calculators is really based on the average person.
+Most of the advice from these online calculators is based on the average person.
 But there are a couple of important points to consider:

-- If the time zone change is greater than about 8 hours then your body clock could either advance or delay to get you back to the new time.
-This is more likely to happen if flying east, due to differences in the speed that your clock can change as discussed above.
-There is a risk that actions you take could end up fighting the natural tendency of your body clock.
+- If the time zone change is greater than about 8 hours, your body clock could either advance or delay to get you back to the new time.
+This is more likely to happen if flying east, due to differences in the speed that your clock can change.

-- People whose natural sleep cycle is much later (real night owls) or much earlier (very early birds) might also find it easier to start adjusting their body clocks in different directions.
+- People whose natural sleep cycle is much later, or much earlier, than average might also find it easier to start adjusting their body clocks in different directions.

 Comparison of programs

-We compared five different online calculators against two of the trips described by Charmane, Eastman and Burgess.
+I compared five different online calculators with the advice for two of the trips described by the Rush University researchers.

 Their advice for these two trips is based on very accurate calculations, so they are good points to compare the calculators with.

-The table below shows their advice for a flight leaving Chicago at 4.30pm (Chicago time) and arriving in Paris at 8.30am (Paris time) the next morning.
-Paris is 7 hours ahead of Chicago, so it feels as if you are arriving at 1.30 in the morning.
+The table below shows their advice for a flight leaving Chicago at 4.30 p.m.
+(Chicago time) and arriving in Paris at 8.30 a.m.
+(Paris time) the next morning.
+Paris is 7 hours ahead of Chicago, so it feels as if you’re arriving at 1.30 a.m. in the morning.

 |Day||Avoid light (Paris local time)||Seek light (Paris local time)|

-The second trip we looked at was between San Francisco and Beijing.
-In this case we looked at the option of starting to adjust your sleep times in San Francisco during the three days before you head off to the airport.
+The second trip was between San Francisco and Beijing.
+In this case, I looked at adjusting your sleep times in San Francisco in the three days before the flight.

 Rating: 5 out of 5

-We found Rooster’s online option very easy to use.
-It also allowed you to select when you want to start the adjustment – before, during the flight or on arrival.
+I found Jetlag Rooster to be the most accurate overall.
+It’s easy to use, and it allows you to select when you want to start the adjustment – before, during the flight, or on arrival.

 Rating: 4 out of 5

-But it only gave advice for three days, regardless of the number of time zone changes.
-Like other calculators it assumes you can change your body clock faster than researchers say is normal.
+However, it only gives advice for the three days on arrival, regardless of the number of time zone changes.
+Like other calculators, it assumes you can change your body clock faster than researchers say is normal.